mehedi-bari/Islam/Lectures/Revelation through the lens of the Seerah/Introduction.md

 - Treatment towards women
 - Casts(grouping people)
 - Racism/Sexism
+- Slavery
+- Inheritance
 - Problems of the Heart
+- Relationships
+- Usury

 There are all relevant today but come in different forms.
+How do we tackle this?
+What is the most important thing to sort out first?